PhilipLages/ng_cash_challenge/README.md

 # NG.CASH Challenge

-This is a dockerized application with MSC architecture developed with the dimensions of a mobile device in mind.
+This is a dockerized application with MSC architecture, developed with the dimensions of a mobile device in mind.
 For a better experience, go to inspect and enable mobile mode on device toolbar.

 ## Demo